skit-ai/sandbox/README.md

 # Sandbox

-Generate curated, pre-tagged datasets using the Outbound Dialler API
+Slackbot for generating curated, pre-tagged datasets, using the Outbound Dialler API

 ## Usage